ayushtamra/ayushtamra/README.md

 <br />

-<p>My name is Ayush, and I am a pre-final year undergraduate student from India.
+<p>My name is Ayush, and I am a software engineer from India.
 I love to learn new technologies and collaborate with people in tech.
 I take great care in the experience, architecture, and code quality of the things I build.
 I am currently working on some opensource projects</p>

 <b>A passionate self-taught full stack developer</b>